 Lincoln Cathedral also has a Cloister; something that is common in a monastic cathedral but not in a secular one like Lincoln.

-It was named the Chapter House because the governing body of the cathedral met there, and each meeting was opened by a reading of a portion of a chapter from the Bible.
+It was named the Chapter House because the governing body of the cathedral, known as the chapter, met there.
 Later, the term chapter was used for the governing body itself.
 When King John (1199 – 1216) placed his seal on Magna Carta at Runnymede in 1215, the Bishop of Lincoln was one of the signatories, and one of the four remaining original copies of the document was held in Lincoln Cathedral before being transferred to Lincoln Castle.

 The cathedral has been used for a number of films; the most famous of which is The Da Vinci Code starring Tom Hanks which was made in 2005.
 Although the story was actually set in Westminster Abbey, Lincoln Cathedral was selected when permission to film in the Abbey was refused.
 The chapter house was adorned with painted murals and polystyrene replicas of the Abbey.
 The cathedral also doubled as Westminster Abbey in 2007 for the film Young Victoria.